-These directives are in the responsibility domain of AO, and does not impose any requirements.
+These directives are in the responsibility domain of AO, and Wyre does not impose any requirements.
 AO is strongly advised to follow the standards and the requirements imposed by law about RoHS.

 EU CoC compliancy

-does not impose any requirements as this is the responsibility domain of the AO.
+Wyre does not impose any requirements as this is the responsibility domain of the AO.
 However it is strongly advised to AO to follow industry standard practices and any requirements in this domain imposed by law should be met

 Safety Requirements